degnbol/PhosTF/README.md

 ## REQUIRMENTS
 - Julia.
 Currently on 1.6.4

-## SETUP
+## CONFIG
-- Set up some commands by running setup.sh
+- Configure some commands by running config.sh.

 ## INSTALL
-- Julia dependencies can be installed with install.jl
+- Julia dependencies can be insalled with install.jl either with
+ - `./install.jl` to install newest versions to main environment or
+ - `./install.jl env` to install to isolated environment `/`git root/`/src`.
+Activate it by setting `JULIA_PROJECT`, e.g. temporarily with `./activate.jl`